baconeta/159261-assignment2/README.md

 The project is organised to work with the Maven build system—you can find all the source code in `./space-resistance/src/main/java/`.

-Within the source files, there are the following packages:
+Within the source files, there are two packages, `space-resistance` and `tengine`:

 ![`Packages` basic package diagram](docs/images/basic-package-diagram.PNG)